Apurv-henkare/Workshop/README.md

 - **Resources:** All the necessary materials for the workshop are available in the [`Resources`](/Resources) directory.
 - **Workshop Slides:** Find presentation slides from each workshop session in the [`Resources/PPT`](/Resources/PPT) directory.
 - **Code Snippets:** Access the code snippets discussed during the workshop in the [`Resources/Code Snippets`](/Resources/Code-Snippets) directory.
-- **Useful Links and Explainations:** Discover a curated list of resources, references, and websites in the [`Resources/Workshop-Topics`](/resources/Workshop-Topics) section.

 Feel free to explore the folders according to your needs and interests.
 Happy learning and creating!